-Our products should not be ridden by anyone under the recommended age for each product, and children under 8 should ride with adult supervision at all times.
-Ultimately, the decision to allow a child to ride should be based on the child’s maturity, skill and ability.
-A good rule of thumb is not to let a child ride without supervision unless he or she has been riding a two-wheeled bike comfortably for 6 months or longer.
+Children under 8 should ride with adult supervision at all times.
+The Razor® product should not be ridden by anyone under the recommended age limited.
+A good rule of thumb is not to let a child ride a scooter without supervision unless he/she has been riding a two-wheeled bike well for 6 months or longer.

 Getting Geared Up

-Always wear an ANSI, SNELL, CPSC, or ATSM approved helmet.
+Always wear an EU approved safety standard helmet.
 Elbow and kneepads are also recommended.
 Wear athletic shoes, lace-up shoes with rubber soles, and make sure to keep shoelaces out of the way of wheels.
-Don’t ever ride barefoot or in sandals.
+Don't ever ride barefoot or in sandals.

 Get Your Razor Ready

 Make sure to read the owner’s manual inside the box before using your Razor product.
 Before every ride, check and secure all fasteners and check wheels for wear and tear.
 Replace worn or broken parts immediately.
 Keep your product clean by wiping with a damp cloth to remove dirt and dust.

 Gradually get the feel of your new ride before riding with others.
 Learn how tight a turn you can comfortably make and practice applying the brake at various speeds in an open area.
 Hold onto the handlebars at all times.

 As with in-line skates, avoid water, speed bumps, sand, gravel and anything that could cause your front wheel to stop.
 Even a modest bump in the sidewalk can stop the front wheel and cause a fall.
 Better to ride around obstacles than to take a spill.

 Use “Extreme” Caution